 \subsection{Applications of parameter space exploration}

 Next, we turn our attention to the kind of problems we might want to address with the exploration of the parameter space.
 First, the simplest case is asking ``is there a region of my parameter space where condition X holds?''
-This condition might be, for example, the extinction or coexistance of species, some pattern of distribution or abundance of species.
+This condition might be, for example, the extinction or coexistence of species, some pattern of distribution or abundance of species.
 We also might be interested in mapping where are these regions.
 In complex models, where several different regions might exist where the qualitative results of the models are very different, we may ask how many of these regions are there, as well as map the frontiers between them.
 For a detailed discussion of this approach, see the PSExplorer software\citep{Tung10}.

-Another class of problems arises when the model produces some quantitative response, and we are interessed in determining the dependency of this response to the input parameters.
+Another class of problems arises when the model produces some quantitative response, and we are interested in determining the dependency of this response to the input parameters.
 For example, when modeling the dynamics of a population, we might want to know how the final population varies with each of the input parameters.
-In this context of quantitative analysis, the questions are divided in two classes: first, how much the variation of the input parameters is translated into the total variation of the results, which is the topic of uncertainty analysis, and second, how much of the variation in the results can be ascribed to the variation of each individual parameter, which is the topic of sensitivity analysis \cite{Helton03, Helton05}.
+In this context of quantitative analysis, the questions are divided in two classes: first, how much the variation of the input parameters is translated into the total variation of the results, which is the topic of uncertainty analysis, and second, how much of the variation in the results can be ascribed to the variation of each individual parameter, which is the topic of sensitivity analysis \citep{Helton03, Helton05}.
 We will present the techniques and results from both uncertainty and sensitivity analysis in section \ref{QuantAnal}.

-Also, the model which we wish to analyse can be any function of the input parameters.
+Also, the model which we wish to analyze can be any function of the input parameters.
 In particular, there are three classes of models that can be used.
-First, the model may be a complex mathematical function (for example, $Y$ is defined by a differential equation).
+First, the model may be a complex mathematical function (for example, defined by a differential equation).
 Second, the model may be a simulation model, like an IBM.
 Third, the model may be the result of fitting a statistical model.

 All these problems may be formulated in a general way, defining some response from the model $\bu{Y}$ as a function of the input parameter vector $\bu{x}$:

 In the equation \ref{genmodel}, all the quantities are vectors, indicated by the boldface.
 Here, $\bu{x} = [ x_1,x_2,\dots,x_m ]$ represent the parameters to the model $\bu{f}$, and $\bu{Y} = [ y_1,y_2,\dots,y_n ]$ represent the some quantitative responses from the model.
 In some sections, we will discuss the response as a single value $y$, without loss of generality.